tendermint/tendermint/docs/spec/consensus/fork-accountability.md

 The following table gives an overview of how the different attacks may affect different nodes.
+F1-F3 are *on-chain* attacks so they can corrupt the state of full nodes.
+Then if a lite client (LCS or LCB) contacts a full node to obtain headers (or blocks), the corrupted state may propagate to the lite client.

+F4 and F5 are *off-chain*, that is, these attacks cannot be used to corrupt the state of full nodes (which have sufficient knowledge on the state of the chain to not be fooled).

 | Attack |  FN | LCS | LCB |